germankay/ckanext-selfinfo/README.md

 ## Config Settings

+`ckan.selfinfo.redis_prefix_key` - This configuration is needed, when you use Redis with multiple CKAN apps.
+In order to have a unique key per portal, this configuration can be used.
+Example `ckan_test` will be used as `ckan_test_errors_selinfo`.

 `ckan.selfinfo.ckan_repos_path` - Path to the src folder where CKAN and CKAN Extensions stored at the environment.
 While provided, additional GIT Infromation will be granted.
 Make sure that there no other folders and files that are not related to CKAN are stored there.
 Example: `/usr/lib/ckan/default/src`

 `ckan.selfinfo.ckan_repos` - List of CKAN Extension folders separated by space (ckanext-scheming ckanext-spatial ckanext-xloader).
 By default, if `ckan.selfinfo.ckan_repos_path` is provided, it will look into the directory and gather the extensions from there.
 Make sure to read the Note under this options before adding it, as it may cause 500 error, if not configured right.